anaswick/MY_PORTFOLIO/SQL/HACKER_RANK/AGGREGATION/AGGREGATION.md

 Consider  and  to be two points on a 2D plane.

- happens to equal the minimum value in Northern Latitude (LAT_N in STATION). happens to equal the minimum value in Western Longitude (LONG_W in STATION). happens to equal the maximum value in Northern Latitude (LAT_N in STATION). happens to equal the maximum value in Western Longitude (LONG_W in STATION).
+1. a happens to equal the minimum value in Northern Latitude (LAT_N in STATION).
+2. b happens to equal the minimum value in Western Longitude (LONG_W in STATION).
+3. c happens to equal the maximum value in Northern Latitude (LAT_N in STATION).
+4. d happens to equal the maximum value in Western Longitude (LONG_W in STATION).
 Query the Manhattan Distance between points  and  and round it to a scale of  decimal places.

 Input Format